 If you’re visiting Chicago, then you must understand how to travel on the Chicago Transit Authority (CTA).
 It’s Chicago’s public transportation system for buses, airports, and trains.
 The CTA is also a local government resource for city travel regulations, visitor information, and accessibility information.

-An iconic part of Chicago’s landscape are the elevated train tracks.
-Chicagoans and the CTA fondly refer to this elevated system to “The L”.
-There are over 140 stations, with 8 lines running both above and underground (like a subway).
+Many people ask, “Does Chicago have a subway?”
+Yes.
+Chicago has a train system in some parts of the city that goes underground like a traditional subway.
+But in many parts, it’s elevated, earning the nickname “The El” or “L.” There are over 140 stations, with eight lines running both above and underground.
 Ticket fares are around $5 or less and usually operate every 15 minutes during standard operating hours and every 30 minutes for overnight (owl) services.

 If you’ll be traveling a lot on CTA, consider buying a Ventra Card to save on train and bus costs.
-A Ventra Card is a single-day, 3-day, 7-day, and 30-day pass for unlimited train or bus rides for one person based on the pass length from first use.
+Ventra Cards offer single-day, three-day, seven-day, and 30-day passes for unlimited train or bus rides for one person based on the pass length from first use.
+There are also free and discounted fares available to students and for those who qualify for the Reduced Fare and Free Ride programs offered by the CTA.

-For simplicity, all lines are known by thier color name (Red, Brown, Green).
-Checkout Chicago Transit Authority to find the specific line for your transportation needs!
+For simplicity, all lines are known by their color name (Red, Brown, Green).
+Check out the CTA website to find the specific line for your transportation needs!

 Chicago Transit Authority Bus (CTA Bus)